nubenetes/awesome-kubernetes/docs/container-managers.md

 ## Container Tools
 - [Say “Hello” to Buildah, Podman, and Skopeo.
 New Generation of Container Management Tools](https://servicesblog.redhat.com/2019/10/09/say-hello-to-buildah-podman-and-skopeo/)
+- [How to use the --privileged flag with container engines](https://www.redhat.com/sysadmin/privileged-flag-container-engines) Let's take a deep dive into what the --privileged flag does for container engines such as Podman, Docker, and Buildah.

 ### Buildah
 - [Buildah.io](https://buildah.io/) A tool that facilitates building [Open Container Initiative (OCI)](https://www.opencontainers.org/) container images